rahul-react-dev/insurcheck/replit.md

 - **Authentication**: JWT-based with unified token storage and role-based access control
 - **Frontend**: React applications (client-admin, client-user) with Redux state management
 - **All Features**: Working and tested - ready for production deployment
+- **Compliance Analytics**: Professional-grade implementation with Chart.js, pagination, and accessibility